yamunariver/Learn/README.md

         routes on the router

 A route tells the router to send a packet to destination X, you
-should send the packet next-hop Y
+should send the packet next hop Y

 OR, if the destination is directly connected to the router, send the packet directly to the destination

-OR, if the destination is the router's own ip address, receive the packet for yourself (don't forward it)
+OR, if the destination is the router's own IP address, receive the packet for yourself (don't forward it)

+## Connected and Local routes

+A connected route is a route to the network the interface is connected to.